KamoCod3/odin-recipes/README.md

-This is my first ever project
+This is a Food Recipe website project
-Building a recipe website